oakdesign/TacviewLogAnalyzer/README.md

 3. **Place the executable** in any folder of your choice

 ### Basic Usage
+Tacview load you acmi in Tacview and go to File->Export Flight Log and select to export as .xml

 Open Command Prompt or PowerShell in the folder containing the .exe and run: